CodeNameKND14/mars_mission/README.md

-# Step 2 - MongoDB and Flask Application
+# MongoDB and Flask Application
 - Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.